 My passion is to offer comfort though my stories and songs.
 My Insight Timer Course DOOR TO MY HEART is a wonderful opportunity for me to share my experiences and offer hope of healing.
-This course is available for free by clicking the image below:On Insight Timer, I have five tracks that are medleys of the songs for this course.
+This course is available by clicking the image below:On Insight Timer, I have five tracks that are medleys of the songs for this course.
 They are free and I share more about the tracks when you click on the images:

 DOOR TO MY HEART COURSE OUTLINE